phamnam2003/challenges/tech/runner/GITLAB_RUNNER.md

 > [!Note]
 > You can change the executor type during registration.
 Common options include `shell`, `docker`, and `kubernetes`.
 Choose the one that best fits your infrastructure and job requirements.
 > You can create gitlab-runner for self-hosted gitlab instance or gitlab.com.
 Often in companies, self-hosted gitlab instance is used

+- After this step, the runner should be registered and ready to pick up jobs from your `GitLab` instance.
+This time, you can begin configuring your `.gitlab-ci.yml` file to define the CI/CD pipeline that the runner will execute.